Exports one or more audio files in any format that Audacity supports from the whole project or the current selection:

 - Export Formats supported by Audacity for more details on the various format types that Audacity supports for export

-- Exporting to an External Program for details of how to export audio for use in an external program
+- Exporting using an external encoder Program for details of how to export audio for use in an external encoder

 - Custom FFmpeg Export Options for details on how you can export a specific codec in a specific format container